 ESI chose to base its operations in Queensland because of its proactive approach to energy transition, state-owned transmission and distribution networks and proximity to the Pacific and South East Asian markets.

-The Department of State Development, Infrastructure, Local Government and Planning’s Fraser Coast and Gympie and North Queensland regional offices liaised closely with ESI to develop their projects.
+The Department of State Development, Infrastructure and Planning Fraser Coast and Gympie and North Queensland regional offices liaised closely with ESI to develop their projects.
 That included facilitation of the purchase of land, making introductions to manufacturing and training networks, linking potential supply chain partners, and fostering a relationship with the National Battery Testing Centre (NBTC) in Brisbane.

 Once fully operational, ESI’s projects will contribute $4.5 billion net present value benefit to Queensland (per EY Economics).